ciren/cilib-tutorial/src/pages/pso/pso.md

 ### gcVelocity

-The `gcVelocity` method has unique parameter that is of type `GCParams`.
+The `gcVelocity` method has a unique parameter that is of type `GCParams`.

 ```scala
 gcVelocity[S](